athenasystems/phpStartPoint/README.md

 # Building Classes
 This script will examine a MySQL database, and create object oriented php classes and php code for the web pages.
 It will create as many classes as there are tables, and provide an interface to load data into the object from the DB, update a DB record, insert a record into the DB, a delete a row from the DB.

-# Running the phpStartPoint script

-You can just run the **phpStartPoint.pl** script in this package.
-You will need Perl, with the perl DBI, and Term::ReadKey modules i.e. perl-DBI perl-Term-ReadKey on debian based OS, or perl-DBI perl-TermReadKey on a RedHat based distro.

 # To set up a development environment

 Run this command in a terminal :-